Franklin Co. JAM (VA)

 FranklinCountyJAM

 Franklin County JAM is a program that began in 2014, and is made possible by the Smith Mountain Arts Council.
-The program is held for fourth through tenth grade students throughout Franklin County at the Leonard A. Gereau Center for Applied Technology and Career Exploration and offers instruction in fiddle, guitar, mandolin, and singing, with cultural enrichment and community performance opportunities!
+The program is held for fourth through tenth grade students throughout Franklin County at the Leonard A. Gereau Center for Applied Technology and Career Exploration and offers instruction for ages 8 – 15 in fiddle, banjo (clawhammer), guitar, mandolin, and singing, with cultural enrichment and community performance opportunities!
 Classes are held Tuesdays from 4:00 to 5:30.
+Address: 354 Three Quarter Point Road, Wirtz, VA 24184

 Current Instructors